BlackPythonDevs/blackpythondevs/how_to/be_a_conference_delegate.md

-# How to Be a Conference Delegate
+# How to be a conference delegate